Ocram95/IPv6CC_SoftwareX/README.md

 ![Alt text](https://github.com/Ocram95/IPV6CC_SoftwareX/blob/main/docs/architecture/softarch.png)

-IPv6CC is written in Python3 and it is composed of 13 different python scripts: 12 scripts implement both the covert sender and receiver in each variant while the additional script, i.e., the ```helper.py``` script contains functions shared among all channels.
+IPv6CC is written in Python3 and it is composed of 13 different python scripts: 12 scripts implement both the covert sender and receiver in each variant while the additional script, i.e., the ```helper.py``` script, contains functions shared among all channels.
 IPv6CC uses a combination of different libraries:
 - Scapy 2.4.3 (https://scapy.net/);
 - NetfilterQueue 0.8.1 (https://github.com/kti/python-netfilterqueue).